FlyBase : Database of Drosophila Genes and Genomes

 Drosophila, FlyBase, biocuration, ontologies

-FlyBase is the premier database of genetic, genomic and functional data for Drosophila species, with a focus on the model organism Drosophila melanogaster.
-FlyBase integrates information from the research literature and various external databases and projects, and makes these data available to the research community via our public website.
+FlyBase is a database of genetic, genomic and functional data for Drosophila species, with a focus on the model organism Drosophila melanogaster.
+We integrate information from the research literature and various external databases and projects, and make these data available to the research community via our public website.
+In so doing, FlyBase provides an essential bioinformatic resource to the genetics, genomics and biomedical research communities all over the world.

-The FlyBase project is a collaboration between four groups based at Harvard University, USA (PI Bill Gelbart); Indiana University, USA (PIs Thom Kaufman and Kathy Matthews); The University of New Mexico, USA (PI Maggie Werner-Washburne); and The University of Cambridge, UK (PI Nick Brown).
+The FlyBase project is a collaboration between four groups based at Harvard University, USA (PI Bill Gelbart); Indiana University, USA (PI Thom Kaufman); The University of New Mexico, USA (PI Maggie Werner-Washburne and Richard Cripps); and The University of Cambridge, UK (PI Nick Brown).

-The FlyBase-Cambridge division comprises a team of literature curators, ontologists and a software developer.
+The FlyBase-Cambridge division comprises a team of literature curators and an ontologist.
 Our primary task is to identify genetic data from scientific articles concerning Drosophila and to record these data in a systematic manner.
-Relevant data include all genetic entities (genes, alleles, transgenic constructs, etc.) and certain types of associated information such as phenotypes, genetic interactions and gene product functions.
+Relevant data include all genetic entities (genes, alleles, transgenic constructs, etc.) and certain types of associated information such as phenotypes, genetic interactions, gene product functions and models of human disease.
 Curated data are subsequently integrated into the FlyBase database and website.

-Other responsibilities of FlyBase-Cambridge include the production and maintenance of the FlyBase bibliography, and the development and maintenance of controlled vocabularies (ontologies) used in literature curation.
+Other responsibilities of FlyBase-Cambridge include the maintenance of the FlyBase bibliography, and the development of controlled vocabularies (ontologies) used in literature curation.

 Enquiries regarding FlyBase-Cambridge should be sent to the Group Manager, Steven Marygold.
 General enquires and feedback about FlyBase should be communicated using the 'Contact FlyBase' form.